cbreider/tf_unet_tvflow_transfer_brats2015/scripts/README.md

     2. Run the script.
 It will automatically run a validation on the test split after training for each training procedure.
     3. Repeat i. and ii. for all pre-trained models

- 6. If you want you can use a specific model to precedict on the BRATS challenge set with *predict_brats_seg.py*.
+ 6. If you want you can use a specific model to predict on the BRATS challenge set with *predict_brats_seg.py*.
  The results are stored as MHA files, which can be uploaded to the BRATS competition.
  The README in the root directory gives further details for this script.